10 to the 23 AI logo

 The name references Avogadro's number (6.022 x 1023), the precise mathematical boundary where immense collections of microscopic interactions forge emergent macroscopic behavior.
 That is not a metaphor for AI.
 It is a description of what actually happens.
 Scaling does not simply improve performance.
 It changes what the system is, what it can do, and what it can get wrong.
 Beyond a certain scale, aggregate behavior changes qualitatively, demanding a different approach.

-The European Commission's official Guidelines under the EU AI Act arrive at the same number — establishing 1023 floating-point operations of training compute as the precise threshold at which AI models qualify as General Purpose AI triggering mandatory regulatory oversight.
+The European Commission's official Guidelines under the EU AI Act arrive at the same number, establishing 1023 floating-point operations of training compute as the precise threshold at which AI models qualify as General Purpose AI triggering mandatory regulatory oversight.
 That convergence is not coincidental.
 It marks the boundary where AI generality becomes real, emergent capabilities and emergent risks become the dominant safety challenge, and governance must cross the same threshold the model does.
 Safety at that scale requires leadership that understands emergence, not just evaluation.
 That is what my work is about.

-If your organization is navigating emergent capabilities or emergent risks, the gap between evaluated safety and real-world resilience, or the human and institutional conditions that determine whether safety holds at scale — reach out.
+If your organization is navigating the gap between evaluated safety and real-world resilience, or the human and institutional conditions that determine whether safety holds at scale, reach out.
+Every engagement is shaped by the specific organization, its specific challenges, and the specific sociotechnical system it is operating within.

 Safety at scale.
 That is what I do.